New London landmark demolished

 Battle for remnants

-Business owners and community members expressed disappointment in the property owner’s decision to not salvage the building’s light fixtures, awnings, signage and New London artist Tony Bosquez’s paintings.
+Business owners and community members expressed disappointment in the property owner’s decision to not salvage the building’s light fixtures, awnings, signage and paintings by New London artist Tony Bosquez.

 Bosquez created seven paintings for the exterior of the theater that were added in 2003.
 The works depicted Victorian-era actors.
 The five paintings displayed on the front were fitted between awnings and balconies and helped modernize the downtown landmark.